 2. material and methods

-2.1 Experiment site and green gram varieties used
+2.1 Experiment site and varieties used

 Two grain storage incubation cycles were conducted during 2023-2024 under the ambient conditions at the Entomology laboratory located at latitude 1° 15´ 25´´S, longitude 36° 44´06´´E and 1876 m altitude in the University of Nairobi, Kenya.
 The laboratory conditions were maintained at 28 ± 2 °C and 70-90% relative humidity, which are optimal for Callosobruchus maculatus development.
 The treatments comprised of five green gram varieties which were two old releases (N26 and KS20) and three modern selections (Karembo, Biashara and Ndengu Tosha) which were sourced from small scale farmers.
 All seed samples were physically sorted to remove broken grains, debris, and pest infested seeds.